 In the future, this will only become more important, especially for niche industries.
 With labor costs lower and manufacturing the part as simple as uploading a CAD file, the cost of relatively low-volume items will go down.

 Much like Archimedes with his lever, in the modern age, the person with the right software can move the entire world.
 A good example is collaborative transportation management.
 Especially with transportation labor roles sitting unfilled for weeks or even months, expect to start seeing companies use software to collaborate on getting their items where they need to go.
 Twenty years ago, telling a competitor there was space on a truck would be unthinkable.
 Now, in an era where you can share a ride with total strangers using an app on your phone, it’s just unused efficiency it’d be silly to leave fallow.

 Of course, this is just what’s expected.
 When RFID was patented in 1983, nobody expected that the humble, cheap little tags would turn up in supply chains around the world in just a few short years or just how profound their effect on the supply chain would be.
-Supply chain management needs innovation and new ideas more than any other industry, as the race to get it there better, faster, and for less becomes ever more intense and as the margins for reductions become smaller.
-To learn more about how you can stay on top of innovation, join our newsletter!
+Supply chain innovation management needs innovation and new ideas more than any other industry, as the race to get it there better, faster, and for less becomes ever more intense and as the margins for reductions become smaller.
+To learn more about how you can stay on top of innovation, request a demo today!

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today